Table of Contents

-The author of the Revelation identified himself as “John” (Rev chs.
-1:1, 4, 9; 21:2; 22:8).
-The NT mentioned several men by this name, the Baptist, the son of Zebedee, who was one of the Twelve, John, who was surnamed Mark, and a certain relative of the high priest Annas (see on Acts 4:6).
+The author of the Revelation identified himself as “John” (Revelation 1:1, 4, 9; 21:2; 22:8).
+The New Testament mentioned several men by this name, the Baptist, the son of Zebedee, who was one of the Twelve, John, who was surnamed Mark, and a certain relative of the high priest Annas (Acts 4:6).
 So, by examination, John the son of Zebedee and the brother of James is left for consideration.

 Irenaeus, who claims to have had a personal connection with John through Polycarp, declares of the Revelation, “For that was seen no very long time since, but almost in our day, towards the end of Domitian’s reign” (op. cit. v.
 30. 3; ANF, vol. 1, pp. 559, 560).